The mass of the Milky Way from satellite dynamics: Method

-The same procedure can be used to estimate the host mass using only the energy or only the angular momentum.
-In these cases, we just need to replace \FEL{} by the respective one-dimensional distributions, \FEE{} and \FLL{}.
+where the \FEE{} term denotes the DF, while the partial derivative arises from the Jacobian of the transformation from \Etilde{} to host halo mass, $M_{200}$.
+The same procedure can be used to estimate the host mass using only the angular momentum by replacing \FEE{} by the \Ltilde{} distribution function, \FLL{}, and by changing the \Etilde{} derivative term to \Ltilde{}, to obtain:

-Assuming that the satellites are independent tracers, we can combine the estimates for individual satellites to obtain an overall estimate given a set of observations, $\{ \boldsymbol{x}^{s}\}$.
-The combined likelihood is given by:

-where the denominator ensures that the prior on $M_{200}$, $p(M_{200})$, is only taken into account once.
-This term is needed since each $p(M_{200}|\mathbf{x}^s)$ incorporates the mass prior.